-Paris Saint-Germain may have usurped Lyon’s lofty role as top dogs in France but the Parisians cannot approach OL’s all-time record of seven consecutive crowns in the 2000s.
-Under dynamic, ambitious president Jean-Michel Aulas since 1987, Lyon have created success rather than buy it.
-The club has a top-class academy, the Centre Tola Vologe, that has produced the likes of Hatem Ben Arfa and Karim Benzema.
-And now OL have their own, 59,000-capacity stadium as a base from which to challenge the Qatar-funded hegemony of the capital.
+True, Paris Saint-Germain may have usurped Lyon’s lofty role as top dogs in France but the Parisians are backed by an oil-rich Gulf state.
+Under Aulas since 1987, Lyon have created success rather than buy it.
+And OL have their own, 59,000-capacity stadium as a base from which to challenge the Qatar-funded hegemony of the capital.

 In addition, Lyon can trace its sporting history to the dawn of organised sport in France.
 Like Paris, the city had a Racing Club, where the main focus was rugby.
-Racing became Lyon Olympique Universitaire in 1910 and continue to play rugby at second-flight level at the newly opened Matmut Stadium in the suburb of Vénissieux.
+Racing became Lyon Olympique Universitaire in 1910 and continue to play rugby to this day.

 With the foundation of the Olympique football club in 1950, and the large crowds for derby games against St-Etienne, the cycle track was removed.
 Before Euro 84, the athletics track also went, and new roofs were built to complement Garnier’s arches.
 For the World Cup 14 years later, the two ends were rebuilt, with roofing and steeper gradients as the Gerland became all-seated.